Necrolord Covenant for Holy Priests

 Necrolord Priest Signature Ability: Fleshcraft

 All three soulbinds modify this in some way; we will get into that later.
-On its own, it is an ability you will use pre-pull, then you have to really think about when you can or should refresh it.
+On its own, it is an ability you can use pre-pull or wait for incoming high damage to time a strong channel.

 Across all classes and specs, Necrolords have access to the same three soulbinds: Plague Deviser Marileth, Emeni and Bonesmith Heirmir.
 They are the NPCs with whom you complete the zone story, and they allow you to "attune" yourself to them to gain access to a tree of upgrades centered around your base toolkit (through Conduits) and Covenant abilities (through special game-wide traits).

 These trees progressively unlock based on completion steps (such as finishing the campaign) and your Renown level with the Necrolord Covenant.